Zugidor/TCD-Algos-2021/README.md

 </p>

 ## View a demonstration of this project
 To view the demo video for our project, click the video below.
-Alternatively, you can also download it locally from the <a href="https://github.com/Zugidor/TCD-Algos-2021/tree/main/demo">`./demo`</a> directory or watch in on [YouTube][YouTubeDemo].
+Alternatively, you can also download it locally from the <a href="https://github.com/Zugidor/TCD-Algos-2021/tree/main/demo">`./demo`</a> directory or watch it on [YouTube][YouTubeDemo].

 https://user-images.githubusercontent.com/34750736/116626608-71147080-a943-11eb-9952-46d58057e2ee.mov